ibm-cloud-docs/satellite/hosts.md

       ...
       ```
       {: screen}
-3. Update the labels of your available host to match the labels of the worker pool that you want the host to be available for automatic assignment.
+3. Update the labels of your available host to match all of the labels of the worker pool that you want the host to be available for automatic assignment.
 You can optionally specify a zone to make sure that the host only gets automatically assigned to that zone.

-   Include each matching label, even if the label already exists on the host.
-For `cpu` and `memory` requests, autoassignment can happen if the host has **at least** the requested amount as the host labels in the worker pools.
+   The `cpu` and `memory` labels on the host are applied automatically and cannot be edited.
    {: note}

    ```
-   ibmcloud sat host update --location <location_name_or_ID> --host <host_name_or_ID> -l <cpu=4> -l <memory=16874564> -l <key=value> [--zone <zone1>]
+   ibmcloud sat host update --location <location_name_or_ID> --host <host_name_or_ID> -l <key=value> [-l <key=value>] [--zone <zone1>]
    ```
    {: pre}